kendryte/k230_canmv_docs/en/api/machine/K230_CanMV_TOUCH_API_Manual.md

 - `range_x`: Valid when `index=1`.
 The maximum width of the touch output coordinates.
 - `range_y`: Valid when `index=1`.
 The maximum height of the touch output coordinates.
 - `i2c`: Valid when `index=1`.
 The I2C bus object used for touch.
+- `slave_addr`: Valid when `index=1`.
+The touch device i2c slave address, if not set, use driver default.
 - `rst`: Valid when `index=1`.
 The reset pin object for the touch device.
 - `int`: Valid when `index=1`.
 The interrupt pin object for the touch device, `currently not supported`.